MjedAl/iot_tempSensor/README.md

 ![SCREENSHOT](https://www.engineersgarage.com/wp-content/uploads/2/2/1/5/22159166/dht11-with-nodemcu_orig.png)

-^ Something like this (i did D2 though instead of D3) then edit the WiFi and Firebase information in the Arduino sketch [Sketch](/Sketch.ino) Then also add the Firebase config in [index.html](/HTML/index.html) and you should be good to go :)
+^ Something like this (i did D2 though instead of D3) then edit the WiFi and Firebase information in the Arduino sketch [Sketch](/Sketch.ino)
+and add the Firebase config in [index.html](/HTML/index.html)
+You should be good to go now :)

+## To imrove
+Well this is not a completed project.
+i would mainly say it's missing authentication so that only the owner can edit and view the DB.